orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- ; So that would be like finding the higher-arity structure there, and selecting it like the vertex on vertex, having it branch off.
 	- ; So similarly, it's infinity groupoids which break the recursion of the stack.
 So the `.is_orbit`s.
 	- Usual superposition is where every entry of an arbitrarty direction only references itself on the `.self`.
 Hence a tensored variant like this in linear time, if you can traverse that in one step.
+	- At every branch cotains the one added thing necessary for spliting the vranch for conservation, but that destroys the embedding if that wnats to be prrserved, ?

 - Could use closensss as the initial/twrminal question and addition dimensionalities as the expansion of the additional rays.
 Could also create some automatic way of folding the ray structures onto a high dimensional tensor which preserves its steucture relative to the functioms applied to them theough gpu.
 Would have to check whether this is better than writing code in the way things like cuda/hip/ write the gpu kernels for gpgpu